-To thank to public, the RAAF hosted a spectacular handling display over Mindil Beach at Darwin, as well as a very successful Open Day at RAAF Darwin last weekend.
+To thank the public, the RAAF hosted a spectacular handling display over Mindil Beach at Darwin, as well as a very successful Open Day at RAAF Darwin last weekend.
 Both events allowed the community to enjoy the many capabilities on display during the exercise.

 Last week, we had the opportunity to listen to the RAAF’s Air Commodore Owen speak about the unique ‘spiderweb’ that is Exercise Pitch Black 2016.
 He outlined the objectives of the exercise which he sees as an education experience rather than a training experience, along with the structure of some of the scenarios which are seeing the Blue Force trying to defeat the evil Red Force.

 The RAAF is by-far the main player in Pitch Black 2016 with 1 Squadron Boeing F/A-18F Super Hornets based at RAAF Base Darwin being joined by classic McDonnell Douglas/Boeing F/A-18A/B Hornets from 4, 75 and 77 Squadrons based at both Darwin as well as RAAF Base Tindal.

 Despite their age, 77 Squadron Commanding Officer, Wing Commander Burr, proudly boasted that the classic Hornets are more than holding their own against their younger counterparts given the avionics and weapons upgrades under the recent Hornet upgrade program.